Download the 30 day trial of MailSuite.

-User Name: The “Full Name” field in the Accounts definition or defined in the SigPro pane for individual email addresses.
+User Name: The “Full Name” field in the Accounts definition or defined in the SigPro account settings for individual email addresses.

 Account Description: The “description” field in the Accounts definition